Search

 1 cup chopped roasted, unsalted peanuts

-1 cup crumbled crispy bacon
+¾ cup crumbled crispy bacon

 Pour the sugar along with the shortening into a mixing bowl.
-Add the milk and egg and mix on medium-low until blended, about 2 to 3 minutes then add the peanut butter.
+Add the milk and egg and mix on medium-low until blended, about 2 to 3 minutes.
+Then add the peanut butter.

 Continue mixing on medium speed for another 2 minutes then stir in the vanilla extract.

-Add the flour mixture to the batter in two batches and blend on low speed just until the flour disappears.
+Add the flour mixture to the batter in two batches and blend in on low speed just until the flour disappears.

+Bake in a 350-degree oven for 55 to 60 minutes or until a toothpick inserted in the center of the loaf comes out clean.
 Cool the bread in the pan on a rack for 10 minutes then remove from the pan and finish cooling on the wire rack.
 Keep the bread refrigerated and warm to room temperature for serving.

 Makes one large loaf.

-To roast raw peanuts: Spread them out on a rimmed sheet and pop in a 400-degree oven for 20 to 25 minutes, stirring once or twice while they roast.
+To roast raw peanuts: Spread them out on a rimmed sheet and pop in a 400-degree oven for 5 to 8 minutes, stirring once or twice while they roast.

 Peanut Butter Bacon Bread